arpanghosh8453/public-fitbit-projects/README.md

 #### Initial setup : Create a folder named fitbit-fetch-data, cd into the folder, create a docker-compose.yml file with the below compose example ( Change the enviornment variables accordingly )
 #### Create folders named logs and tokens inside and make sure to chown them for uid 1000 ( otherwise you may get read/write permission denied errors )
 #### Initial set up of Access and Refresh tokens with the command : `docker pull thisisarpanghosh/fitbit-fetch-data:latest && docker compose run --rm fitbit-fetch-data`
-#### Enter the refresh token you obtained from your fitbit account and hit enter. ❗❗ The Fitbit application type must be personal for intraday data access ❗❗
+#### Enter the refresh token you obtained from your fitbit account and hit enter. ❗❗ The Fitbit application type must be personal for intraday data access ❗❗- Otherwise you might encounter `KeyError: 'activities-heart-intraday'` Error.
 #### Then exit out with ctrl + c ( after you see the successful api requests in the stdout log )
 #### Finally run : `docker compose up -d` ( to launch the full stack )